jamulussoftware/jamulus/CONTRIBUTING.md

 You want to contribute?
 We really appreciate that!
-Please have a look at this list to faciliate your contribution:
+Please have a look at this list to facilitate your contribution:

-* Before you start coding create a Github issue at https://github.com/corrados/jamulus/issues .
+* Before you start coding, create a Github issue at https://github.com/corrados/jamulus/issues .
 In that new issue write your specification and that you are planning to do the coding.
 Then we can discuss the specification.
 Only start coding after we agreed to a specification.
 * If the Github issue for your feature/bug fix already exists, then write a message in that issue that you want to work on it.
 * Respect the existing code style: Tab size=4, insert spaces.
 * Make sure (if possible) that your code compiles on Windows/Mac/Linux.